-A gastroscopy is a safe examination.
+An endoscopic ultrasound is a safe examination.
 In rare cases, complications can occur:

-- Your throat may continue to feel tender for a few days after the gastroscopy. - Aspiration can cause the contents of the stomach to end up in the lungs.
-Occasionally, this can result in an infection. - Occasionally, breathing difficulties or heart function abnormalities can occur as a result of the sedation.
+- Your throat may continue to feel tender for a few days after the endoscopic ultrasound. - Aspiration can cause the contents of the stomach to end up in the lungs.
+Occasionally, this can result in an infection. - Occasionally, breathing difficulties or heart function abnormalities can occur as a result of the sedation. - If a biopsy is performed, this can cause bleeding.